mohdmehran430/Air-Bnb-data-analysis-project/README.md

 **Price vs. Room Type:** As expected, 'Entire home/apt' generally commands higher prices compared to 'Private room' or 'Shared room'.

 **Reviews Over Time:** The number of reviews has shown a [positive/negative/fluctuating] trend, indicating [increasing/decreasing] user engagement.

+**Technologies Used**
+🐍 Python

+🐼 Pandas (for data manipulation)

+📊 Matplotlib / Seaborn (for data visualization)

+📓 Jupyter Notebook (for analysis environment)

+(libraries or tools  used, e.g., NumPy, Scikit-learn, etc.)